 The winds continued to give us a beating most of the way along I-80 through Nebraska and part of Colorado.
 We stopped for a break and some lunch in the tiny little town of Brady, NE at the Hitchin’ Saloon which had a decent Yelp review rating.
 They served up a pretty good burger and fries!

 An hour later, we were back on the road and being our third driving day, Marc was feeling more comfortable behind the wheel and wanted to make up time, so he increased our driving speed a little from the 57 MPH we had averaged on day one to 65-70 MPH.
-That, combined with the gusty winds and the increased elevation of Colorado ended up denting our fuel economy quite a bit – taking it from around 8.5 MPG to below 7 MPG.
+That, combined with the gusty winds and the increased elevation of Colorado ended up denting our fuel economy quite a bit.
+It took our AVERAGE mpg of the whole trip from around 8.5 MPG to below 7 MPG.
+Which means that we were probably getting less than 5 mpg that day.
 It was a good experiment though to get a real, first-hand gauge of what is optimal.

 Lesson #8: Stick to 55-60 MPH as much as possible for maximum fuel economy and safety

-In general, what we’ve found so far is that with the coach being a fairly new model (2012) and having such modern features, the motorhome is really very easy to operate and live in – there’s not nearly as much time and work involved as Marc or I had initially expected.
-The biggest thing we have observed is simply to allow more time in general than we think we might need, to prepare for any unexpected delays ie. road closures, inoperative gas stations, gusty winds and the need to drive at a slower speed than we would in a car!
+In general, what we’ve found so far is that with the coach being a fairly new model (2012) and having such modern features, the motorhome is really very easy to operate and live in.
+There’s not nearly as much time and work involved as Marc or I had initially expected.
+The biggest thing we have observed is simply to allow more time in general than we think we might need.
+Time to prepare for any unexpected delays ie. road closures, inoperative gas stations, gusty winds and the need to drive at a slower speed than we would in a car!

 Sunday night around 6.30pm, we finally arrived home in Colorado.
 We found that although we were tired, we felt good, as the ergonomics of the motorhome seats are so comfortable.
 It really is much easier to drive the coach over longer distances than in a car – or at least, OUR car – the Mini!